Main DishesPower Bowl

 Serving: 4Servings | Calories: 400kcal | Carbohydrates: 63g | Protein: 16g | Fat: 18g | Fiber: 21g | Sugar: 9g | Iron: 6mg

-Meanwhile, toss the sweet potatoes and squash with a little oil and seasoning.
-Transfer them to the preheated oven and roast for 20–25 minutes, or until tender and lightly browned.
+Toss the sweet potatoes and squash with a little oil and seasoning.
+Roast for 20–25 minutes, until tender and lightly browned around the edges.

-While the vegetables roast, add the mushrooms, kale, onion, and garlic to a food processor and pulse until finely chopped.
-Scrape down the sides as needed to fully incorporate the ingredients.
+Add the mushrooms, kale, onion, and garlic to a food processor.
+Pulse until finely chopped, scraping down the sides as needed.

-Add the rinsed and drained black beans last into the pulsed ingredients and pulse only a few times.
-Make sure some black beans remain intact to provide texture.
+Add the rinsed and drained black beans last.
+Pulse only a few times, so some beans stay partially intact for a better burger texture.

-Transfer the mixture to a large mixing bowl.
-Then add the ground flax, Montreal Steak Seasoning, and breadcrumbs, stirring until everything is well combined.
+Transfer the mixture to a large bowl.
+Stir in the ground flax, Montreal Steak Seasoning, and breadcrumbs until evenly combined.

-Once the mixture is ready, form it into 4 large patties.
-Place them on a lightly oiled hot griddle or skillet and cook for 5–7 minutes per side, or until browned and heated through.
+Shape the mixture into 4 large patties.
+Cook on a lightly oiled skillet or griddle for 5–7 minutes per side, until browned and heated through.

-While the patties cook, prepare the dressing.
-In a small bowl, whisk together the Dijon mustard, apple cider vinegar, and minced garlic until smooth.
+Whisk together the Dijon mustard, apple cider vinegar, and minced garlic in a small bowl until smooth.

-When all the components are ready, divide the spinach among serving bowls.
-Then add the tomatoes, red onion, avocado, roasted sweet potatoes, roasted squash, and a burger patty to each bowl.
+Divide the spinach between serving bowls.
+Add the tomatoes, red onion, avocado, roasted sweet potatoes, roasted squash, and one veggie burger patty to each bowl.

 Veggie Bean Burger Bowl